Improve Transparency and Accountability in Health Sector under Building Integrity Blocks for Effective Change (BIBEC) Project

 - Publication of information sheets & policy briefs.
 AdvocacyAwareness raising

-- Advocacy meetings with health authority.
+- Advocacy meetings were held with the health authorities.
 Advocacy

 - The Formalin Control Act, 2015 was enacted to control the harmful use of formalin in foods.
 In order to reinforce the Food Safety Act, 2013, four regulations were enacted in 2017, which are the Food Safety (Contaminants, Toxins and Harmful Residues) Regulations, 2017, the Food Safety (Labeling) Regulations, 2017, the Use of Food Additives Regulations, 2017 and the Food Sample Collection, Testing and Analysis Regulations, 2017.
 The Food Safety (Technical Committee) Rules, 2017 was enacted.
 Bangladesh Food Safety Authority was established in 2015 in light of the Food Safety Act, 2013.